 Halton Region Santa Claus Parades 2018

 This annual parade features more than 50 entrants, including floats, marching bands, and kid-friendly Christmas characters, including Santa!
-This year’s theme is a special one, as the parade celebrates 70 years.
+This year’s theme is “Things we do at Christmas Time”.
 Bring toys to contribute to the annual toy drive.Route is west on Lakeshore Road from Reynolds Street, then north on Kerr Street and west on Stewart Street.

 This Christmas parade has been a Milton tradition since 1933—and as early as 1925, Santa rode along Main Street on the radiator of a car.
-This year, look for floats that complement the parade theme “The Next Generation.”
+This year, look for floats that complement the parade theme “Celebrating the North.”
 And don’t forget those letters to Santa!Route along Main Street, from Scott Boulevard east to the Milton GO Station.

 Santa Claus is coming to Burlington, riding into town on his sleigh, along with floats, mascots, and bands.
 Bring non-perishable food items for donation and your letters to Santa for delivery.Route is along Guelph Line from Prospect Street near Burlington Mall then west on New Street, north on Brant Street to Caroline Street.

 Peel Region Santa Claus Parades